 Heatstroke can occur in temperatures as low as 57 degrees.
 A recent study shows that in more than 54 percent of cases, the person responsible for the child’s death unknowingly or accidentally left the child in the vehicle.
 In more than 30 percent of cases, a child got into the vehicle on their own.

-Parents and caregivers are urged to take a few simple steps to never run the risk of losing a child to heatstroke, because kids in hot cars are a deadly combination.
+Parents and caregivers are urged to take a few simple steps to never run the risk of losing a child to heatstroke, because kids and hot cars are a deadly combination.

 •Safe Kids - www.safekids.org